didiberman/heylisten/README.md

-# Listenman
+# HeyLISTEN

-**Listenman** is a lightweight macOS menu bar app that transcribes your voice into text and injects it into any application.
+**HeyListen** is a lightweight macOS menu bar app that transcribes your voice into text and injects it into any application.
 It supports both local (on-device) and Azure cloud speech recognition, making it fast, private, and reliable.

 ## Features